July 11, 2023

 Moreover, it's important that packaging matches your storage and vehicle needs, as well as meets the demand for sustainable materials and other green logistics aspects.

-Cargo handling is one of the major logistics activities that can't be overlooked when discussing logistics functions.
-It's closely related to packaging and determines logistical costs in a very real way.
+Cargo handling is one of the major logistics management activities that can't be overlooked when discussing supply chain functions.
+It's closely related to packaging and determines logistics costs in a very real way.

 Getting the package and handling procedures right is the foundation of physical distribution.
 It's equally important for safe storage and transportation.